dynport/urknall/content/docs/quickstart.md

 }
 ~~~

-Next we'll need to adopt the our template's `Render` method to add the
+Next the template's `Render` method is modified to add the
 templates.
-Additionally we'll add some additional commands to make sure that
+Additionally some additional commands are added to make sure that
+the system's package cache is updated and the installed packages are upgraded
-the packages installed are updated at least once a day.
-This demonstrates how
+at least once a day (whenever the provisioning tool is called).
+This
-the `Packages.AddCommands` method can be used.
+demonstrates how the `Packages.AddCommands` method can be used.

 ~~~ golang
 	timeString := time.Now().UTC().Format("2006-01-02")
 	p.AddCommands("base", Shell("# "+timeString), UpdatePackages())

 	p.AddTemplate("ruby", &Ruby{Version: tpl.RubyVersion})
 	p.AddTemplate("nginx", &Nginx{Version: tpl.NginxVersion})
 ~~~

-Additionally we need to specify the ruby version when instanciating our
+Additionally the ruby version must be given when instantiating the root
-template, as it is set as required:
+template, as it is set as required in the annotations.

 ~~~ golang
 func run() error {